cstrnt/test/README.md

 ---
-name: A/B Testing Simple
+name: A/B Testing using A/BBY
-slug: ab-testing-simple
+slug: abby-ab-testing
 description: By A/B testing at the edge, you'll reduce CLS from client-loaded experiments and improve your site's performance with smaller JS bundles.
 framework: Next.js
 useCase: